 This assessment report accompanies RTX's application for a Regional Interests Development Approval and has been prepared in accordance with the Regional Interest Planning (RPI) Act (DSDMPIP, 2019).
 RTX has assessed the environmental attributes of the tenement areas and proposed mitigating controls to ensure protection of these attributes from irreversible impacts.
-It is considered that the proposed activity will not result in the widespread or irreversible impact on any environmental attribute of the Gulf Rivers Strategic Environmental Area.
+It is considered

 Environmental attributes associated with the Gulf River Strategic Environmental Area are outlined in the Regional Planning Interest Regulations 2014 under Regulation 9 and an assessment has been conducted against them (Queensland Government 2014).